Updated: December 22, 2022

 Tomato is the number one choice for backyard gardeners.
 But, it is often seen that new gardeners spend more money on growing tomatoes comparing experienced gardeners.

-Besides, there has a myth that “home gardening is expensive”.
-In general, it seems expensive due to lack of information.
+Besides, there has a myth that “home gardening is expensive.”
+In general, it seems expensive due to a need for more information.

-You can simply curtain your cost up to 50%, by giving some extra effort and concentration to make your own homemade natural fertilizer and grow your tomatoes from seeds.
+You can cut your cost by up to 50% by giving extra effort and concentration to make your own homemade natural fertilizer and grow your tomatoes from seeds.